-Of all the countless frozen foods out there (and y'all, there are TOO many to count), one meal has always reigned supreme: frozen pizza.
+Of all the countless frozen foods out there, one meal has always reigned supreme: frozen pizza.
 And TBH, it will continue to.
 Forever and always.

-Now that I'm a grown ass adult who actually cooks for a living, I'm usually too busy cooking up something not pizza-related...but TBH, I live for a frozen pizza every now and then.
+Now that I'm a grown-up who actually cooks for a living, I'm usually too busy cooking up something not pizza-related...but TBH, I live for a frozen pizza every now and then.
 That said, the number of choices out there is overwhelming.
 Have I ever bought the same pizza twice?
 Truly unsure.
 Gotta try 'em all, right?

 In terms of which pizzas I decided to taste-test, I wanted to make sure I was testing pizzas that most folks in the United States have access to.
 There are surely areas of the US where you won't be able to find all of these, but instead of opting for the "fancy" frozen pizzas I'm able to buy here in NYC, I stuck with the classics...plus the versions from brands like Trader Joe's and Whole Foods.